emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/01-basics/03-hashing-and-unit-tests.md

 ## Modifying `set_solution`

 The [overview section](00-overview.md) of this chapter tells us we want to have a single crossword puzzle and the user solving the puzzle should not be able to know the solution.
 Using a hash addresses this, and we can keep `crossword_solution`'s field type, as `String` will work just fine.
 The overview also indicates we only want the author of the crossword puzzle to be able to set the solution.
 As it stands, our function `set_solution` can be called by anyone with a full-access key.
-It's trivial for someone to create a Axion account and call this function, changing the solution.
+It's trivial for someone to create a Fermi account and call this function, changing the solution.
 Let's fix that.

 Let's have the solution be set once, right after deploying the smart contract.